everdro1d/everdro1d.github.io/_posts/2024-09-29-tiny-projects.md

 ---

 ## About
 The following list is an inventory of the tiny-projects repo.
-It includes the branch link, the release link (where applicable), the date of creation, and the main purpose for creation.
+It includes the branch link, the release link (where applicable), the date of creation, and the purpose for creation.

+---

 ### ForTheRepublic
 > 2024-09-29